Why Kmposable?

 library-core Headless runtime (Node, StatefulNode, NavFlow, script APIs, helpers).

-library-compose Thin Compose adapter (renderers, NavFlowHost, KmposableBackHandler).
+library-compose Generic Compose adapter (renderers, NavFlowHost, KmposableBackHandler).

 library-test FlowTestScenario DSL for headless testing + script helpers.